-We generated a plasmid that encodes the crRNA as well as t-elements directly up- and downstream of the crRNA (Figure 1B).
+Cas Protein-independent Generation of crRNAs-We generated a plasmid that encodes the crRNA as well as t-elements directly up- and downstream of the crRNA (Fig. 1B).
 The crRNA is derived from the Haloferax CRISPR locus C and contains spacer 1 of this locus.
-The t-element is a tRNA like structure that has been previously detected directly upstream of the 5S rRNA in H. volcanii, it is processed by tRNase Z to generate the 5S rRNA 5' end (36,37).
-Generally t-elements are substrates for both tRNA processing enzymes, the 5' processing enzyme RNase P and the 3' processing enzyme tRNase Z (36,38).
+The t-element is a tRNA-like structure that has been previously detected directly upstream of the 5 S rRNA in H. volcanii, and it is processed by tRNase Z to generate the 5 S rRNA 5' end (36, 37).
+Generally t-elements are substrates for both tRNA-processing enzymes, the 5'-processing enzyme RNase P, and the 3'-processing enzyme tRNase Z (36, 38).
 Processing of the t-elements up- and downstream of the crRNA should yield the mature icrRNA.
-We cloned the crRNA/telement insert into the Haloferax vector pTA409 (26), yielding pTA409-telecrRNA.
-A Haloferax strain that has the CRISPR locus C deleted (strain $\Delta C$ ) was generated to get a strain without the endogenous spacer1 from locus C (Experimental Procedures).
-This strain was transformed with plasmid pTA409-telecrRNA yielding ΔC x pTA409-telecrRNA.
-Northern blot analysis showed that an icrRNA is generated with the same size as the crRNA made in the wild type strain (that generates the crRNA from the CRISPR locus C) (Figure 1C).
-Thus the icrRNA is efficiently generated from the plasmid.
-In addition some shorter RNAs are visible, these shorter crRNAs have also been reported earlier in wild type cells (22).
-Since the amount of icrRNA was rather low compared to the endogenous crRNA we cloned the crRNA/t-element insert into a Haloferax vector with a higher copy number: pTA232 (27), vielding pTA232-telecrRNA.
-Northern analysis showed that a $Haloferax \Delta C$ strain transformed with pTA232-telecrRNA generated indeed higher amounts of icrRNA (Figure 1C).
+We cloned the crRNA/t-element insert into the Haloferax vector pTA409 (26), yielding pTA409-telecrRNA.
+A Haloferax strain that has the CRISPR locus C deleted (strain ΔC) was generated to get a strain without the endogenous spacer 1 from locus C (see under "Experimental Procedures").
+This strain was transformed with plasmid pTA409-telecrRNA yielding $\Delta C \times pTA409$ telecrRNA.
+Northern blot analysis showed that an icrRNA is generated with the same size as the crRNA made in the wild type strain (which generates the crRNA from the CRISPR locus

+C) (Fig. 1C).
+Thus, the icrRNA is efficiently generated from the plasmid.
+In addition, some shorter RNAs are visible, and these shorter crRNAs have also been reported earlier in wild type cells (22).
+Because the amount of icrRNA was rather low compared with the endogenous crRNA, we cloned the crRNA/t-element insert into a Haloferax vector with a higher copy number, pTA232 (27), yielding pTA232-telecrRNA.
+Northern analysis showed that a Haloferax ΔC strain transformed with pTA232-telecrRNA indeed generated higher amounts of icrRNA (Fig. 1C).

-To confirm that processing of the icrRNA yielded exactly the same 5' and 3' ends as in the "natural" crRNA production we isolated the two RNA fractions that contained the long crRNA of about 65 nucleotides (RNA fraction of 60-75 nucleotides length isolated) and the shorter crRNA of about 51 nucleotides (RNA fraction of 45-55 nucleotides length isolated) from wild type Haloferax cells and $\Delta C$ x pTA232-telecrRNA cells and analysed them with RNAseq.
-The icrRNAs from the 60-75 nucleotides fraction (isolated from $\Delta C$ x pTA232-telecrRNA strain) have exactly the same 5' and 3' ends as the wild type crRNA (Figure 2A).
-Thus we could show that we can generate a mature icrRNA identical to the "natural" crRNA in Haloferax cells.
-In addition we could show that a slightly shorter icrRNA version with 49 nucleotides length (icrRNA) is also present (Figure 2B).
-This shorter icrRNA has the same 5' end but a 17 nucleotides shorter 3' handle than icrRNA.
+To confirm that processing of the icrRNA yielded exactly the same 5' and 3' ends as in the "natural" crRNA production, we isolated the two RNA fractions that contained the long crRNA of about 65 nucleotides (RNA fraction of 60-75 nucleotides in length isolated) and the shorter crRNA of about 51 nucleotides (RNA fraction of 45-55 nucleotides in length isolated) from wild type Haloferax cells and $\Delta C \times pTA232$ -telecrRNA cells and analyzed them with RNAseq.
+The icrRNAs from the 60-75-nucleotide fraction (isolated from $\Delta C \times pTA232$ -telecrRNA strain) have exactly the same 5' and 3' ends as the wild type crRNA (Fig. 2A).
+Thus, we could show that we can generate a mature icrRNA identical to the natural crRNA in Haloferax cells.
+In addition we could show that a slightly shorter icrRNA version with 49 nucleotides in length (icrRNA49) is also present (Fig. 2B).
+This shorter icrRNA49 has the same 5' end but a 17-nucleotide shorter 3' handle than icrRNA66.

-The only difference between the "natural" crRNA and the icrRNAs is the nature of the processing product end groups: the icrRNA contains a 5'-phosphate group at the crRNA 5' end and a 3' hydroxyl group at the crRNA 3' end due to processing by RNase P and tRNase Z (23,39).
-This is in contrast to the observed end groups generated naturally by type I Cas6 processing: a 5' hydroxyl group and 2'- 3' cyclic phosphate (I-C, I-E) (13,40,41) or a non cyclic 3' phosphate (I-F) (18).
-However we show here, that the nature of the end group is not important for the interference reaction (see below).
-Taken together we could successfully establish Cas6b-independent crRNA maturation pathway.
+The only difference between the natural crRNA and the icrRNAs is the nature of the processing product end groups; the icrRNA contains a 5'-phosphate group at the crRNA 5' end and a 3' hydroxyl group at the crRNA 3' end due to processing by RNase P and tRNase Z (23, 39).
+This is in contrast to the observed end groups generated naturally by type I Cas6 processing as follows: a 5' hydroxyl group and 2'-3' cyclic phosphate (I-C and I-E) (13, 40, 41) or a noncyclic 3' phosphate (I-F) (18).
+However, we show here that the nature of the end group is not important for the interference reaction (see below).
+Taken together, we could successfully establish a Cas6b-independent crRNA maturation pathway.